Bluesky-CPS/BlueSkyLoggerCloudBINResearchVer1.0/README.md

 - **Enjoy the environment**

   You have to prepare the embedded devices before your enjoying the environment.
-If you has not been prepared the embedded devices, you can see the preparing method at [here](https://github.com/not001praween001/Raspberry-Pi-CPS-SN-trial) for the [Bluesky-Raspbian](https://github.com/not001praween001/Raspberry-Pi-CPS-SN-trial), etc. Then, you can enjoy your environment at your local browsing page from [here](http://127.0.0.1:8189).
+If you has not preparing the embedded devices yet, you can see the preparing method at [here](https://github.com/not001praween001/Raspberry-Pi-CPS-SN-trial) for the [Bluesky-Raspbian](https://github.com/not001praween001/Raspberry-Pi-CPS-SN-trial), etc in order to prepare it well first.
+And then, you can enjoy your environment at your local browsing page from [here](http://127.0.0.1:8189).

 The other references
 ---------------------